raspberrypilearning/astronaut-reaction-times/worksheet.md

 1. Click on your Sprite to select it in the sprites palette.
 1. Select the `When green flag is clicked` control block from the blocks palette and place it onto the scripts area.
 1. Then click on `Looks` and connect the `say for 2 secs` block to the first control block on the scripts area.
 Amend the text to say `Hello!
 British ESA Astronaut Tim Peake here.
-Are you ready?`
+Are you ready?`.
 1. Add a `wait 1 secs` block underneath.
 1. Connect another `say` block and change the text to `Hit Space!`.
 1. Click on `Sensing` and connect the `reset timer` block.
 	This will set the timer to 0 so that you will get an accurate measurement of how long it takes for someone to hit the space bar.
 1. Use the `control` block `wait until` and place a `key space pressed?` sensing block inside the white space of the wait until block.
 	This will pause the program until the player presses the space bar.
 1. Then connect another `say` block.
 Once the space bar has been pressed, you want to display the reaction to the player.
-To this, you need to place an `operators` block called `join hello world` inside the white space in the say block.
+To do this, you need to place an `operators` block called `join hello world` inside the white space in the say block.
 Replace the word `world` with the word `seconds`.
-1. You will then need to replace the word `Hello` with another `join hello world` operators block.
-Replacing `Hello` text with `Your reaction time was` and the `world` text with the `timer` sensing block.
+1. You will then need to replace the word `Hello` with another `join hello world` operators block, replacing the `Hello` text with `Your reaction time was` and the `world` text with the `timer` sensing block.
 1. Finally, select the `set time to` block from the variables section and add it to your script.
 Place the `timer` sensing block inside where it reads `0`.

 	![Reaction Script](images/script1.png)